loulous24/FCSC/FCSC2024/open_sesame.md

         print(f"Received address 0x{i:x}-0x{i+step-1:x}, {(i-begin+step)/size*100}%")
 ```

-It took two downloads to have the complete file of 1008Ko.
+It took two downloads to have the complete file of 1008 Ko.
 It appears to be a CPIO archive (classical format for a uImage).

 I opened it in Ghidra, saw a string `dmem ACCESS DENIED` and saw the cross-reference.
-This piece of code is really interesting (and suspicious).
+This piece of code is interesting (and suspicious).

 ``` c
     if ((local_30 + local_28 < (byte *)0x40900100) || (0x409010ff < local_28)) {